Oxytetracycline

 • Difficulty in swallowing or swelling of the chest and throat

-Above is not an exhaustive list of side effects.
+The list above is not exhaustive.
 Further information regarding the safety of Oxytetracycline can be found in the patient information leaflet, which is supplied with your treatment.

 If you experience any side effects, regardless of whether they are listed above or in the patient information leaflet, speak to your GP.